Dayton Flyers men's basketball: Tom Blackburn era and national emergence (1947–1964)

-In 1947, Tom Blackburn succeeded Carter as the school's first full-time head basketball coach.
-Blackburn, noted as a strict disciplinarian, recruited many former military men to his early squads and began to shift Dayton's scheduling focus from strictly local Ohio collegiate teams to a more regional focus, starting series with such programs as Louisville in 1947–48 season.
-Blackburn would recruit future NBA player Don Meineke, along with local standouts Junior Norris & Chuck Grigsby in 1948 to form the nucleus of the school's first nationally recognized teams.
+The modern era of Dayton basketball began in 1947, when Tom Blackburn succeeded Carter as the school's first full-time head basketball coach.
+Blackburn, noted as a strict disciplinarian, recruited many former military men to his early squads and began to shift Dayton's scheduling from strictly local Ohio collegiate teams to a more regional focus, starting series with such programs as Louisville in 1947–48 season.
+Blackburn would recruit future NBA player Don Meineke, along with local standouts Junior Norris and Chuck Grigsby in 1948 to form the nucleus of the school's first nationally recognized teams.
 The 1950–51 Flyers reached #13 in the AP Poll and the finals of the NIT before bowing out to Brigham Young.
 The following year, the Flyers also reached the NIT Finals, while also participating in the NCAA tournament for the first time, finishing in the regional semi-final.
 In light of the school's growing national stature and increasing fan base, the university constructed the 5,800 seat on-campus University of Dayton Fieldhouse in 1950.
 Blackburn established Dayton as a national basketball power, winning the National Invitation Tournament in 1962, reaching the NIT finals six times during the 1950s and early 1960s, and securing a #2 AP ranking for most of the 1955–1956 season.
 The foundation established by Blackburn led to Dayton being the most successful Division I basketball program through the 1950s and 1960s.